Portable character set: Portable filename character set

 and three punctuation characters "period", "underscore", and "hyphen".

 To be usable across all POSIX locales, a pathname should consist only of characters from that portable filename character set, "slash" characters, and a single final "NUL" character.

 Like the Portable Character Set that these characters are taken from, the encoding of the portable filename character set is not specified.

-To be usable across all POSIX locals, user names, group names, file names, and directory names should be composed only from characters from the portable filename character set.
+To be usable across all POSIX locales, user names, group names, file names, and directory names should be composed only from characters from the portable filename character set.
 The "hyphen" should not be used as the first character of any of those names.

 Many people recommend using only this portable filename character set for file names and directory names, even on systems that technically could use other letters and symbols; perhaps by using utilities such as detox, convmv, and Glindra to fix "bad" filenames.